epiverse-trace/howto/.github/CONTRIBUTING.md

 ### Code style

 *   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
     You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

+*   Each howto entry should include __one chunk only__.
+This aims to be ready to copy and paste as a whole, resembling a reprex.
+For this reason, the howto entry chunk:
+  - __Can not__ include intermediate plots.
+Chunks can only include one plot at the end of the chunk.
+To compare plots, use the [patchwork](https://patchwork.data-imaginist.com/) R package to add `ggplot` objects together using the `+` operator.
+  - __Can__ include intermediate output prints.
+You can avoid long output prints using `<tibbles>` with `dplyr::as_tibble()` or `head()`.

 <!--*  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.